 There are a few things that stick in my mind about my time here.
-Some of which I expected.. some not so much!
+Some of which I presumed… And others not so much!

-That’s right, literally swarmed by them.
-I spent a good couple of hours at the Taj Mahal, most of which was spent taking photos with the hundreds of fascinated locals and potentially being posed as a wife.
-It was amusing at the time, but it wasn’t a relaxing experience that I was expecting for my visit.
+No really… It’s very busy.
+So much so that out of the 2 hours that I spent at the Taj Mahal, most of it was spent taking photos with the hundreds of fascinated locals!
+It was amusing at the time, but it wasn’t a relaxing experience that I was expecting for my visit here.

 It certainly didn’t take away from the beauty by any means, but it definitely wasn’t something I was prepared for.
-I guess that’s what happens when you’re a fair skin, redhead, freckly caucasian surrounded by locals that find you completely intriguing.
+One of the biggest tips for visiting the Taj Mahal is to prepare yourself with ample time to explore!

-Don’t get me wrong though, every bit of the experience is worth an enormous amount of attention and appreciation… Although the walk around the tombs is not as enjoyable as observing the building, the grounds and the surrounding river as a whole.
+Don’t get me wrong though, every bit of the experience is worth an enormous amount of attention and appreciation… Although the walk around the tombs is not as enjoyable as observing the building, the grounds and the surrounding river as a whole — in my opinion anyway.

 You have to wear papery boots to enter the Mausoleum.